signalfx/integrations/collectd-spark/README.md

 # ![](./img/integrations_apachespark.png) Apache Spark

 _This directory consolidates all the metadata associated with the spark plugin for collectd.
 The relevant code for the plugin can be found [here](https://github.com/signalfx/collectd-spark)_

+**Plugin currently supports cluster modes Standalone and Mesos**

 - [Description](#description)
 - [Requirements and Dependencies](#requirements-and-dependencies)